vault27/Foundation/vxlan.md

 - UDP encapsulation, port 4789, 50 bytes overhead
 - MTU for transport underlay network should be large - 1550 bytes minimum, maybe even Jumbo Frames
 - Only transport requirement is unicast IP
+- There is nothing interesting inside VxLAN packet: only VNI number - that's all
 - VLAN numbers can be different on all switches, but VNI number should be the same
 - Default gateway can be any device in a fabric
 - VxLAN does not encapsulate CDP, STP....